aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 == Object Oriented Programming

-An extremely popular programming paradigm, supported to some degree by all of the most popular languages (2023), usually used in conjunction with [procedural programming](./1-procedural.md), and thus being often described as an imperative style of programming, though this need not be the case.

-The core of OOP is the idea that objects should combine data and behavior into a single entity, which interacts with other entities through message passing.

-The traditional four pillars of OOP are: data abstraction, encapsulation, inheritance, and polymorphism.

-An object should manage their state internally, hiding it from the others.

 In practice, message passing is usually though of and implemented as a procedure call, though purely object oriented languages (and "actor-oriented" languages) do in fact exist.